Poudel0/Poudel0/README.md

-- 🔭 I’m currently working on Solidity and JavaScript
+- 🔭 Currently working on Solidity and JavaScript
-- 🌱 I’m currently learning Blockchain and Web3
+- 🌱 Learning Blockchain and Web3
-- 🤝 I’m looking to collaborate on Web3 Projects and Data analysis
+- 🤝 I’m looking to collaborate on Web3 Projects and Backend (Node)
-- 🤔 I’m looking for help with Implementation and Deployment of Smart Contract
-- 💬 Ask me about Python-Pandas,Matplotlib Solidity- Basiscs
+- 💬 Ask me about Blockchain, Solidity, DeFi
 - 📫 How to reach me: poudel0sandesh@gmail.com
-- 😄 Pronouns: He/Him
+- He/Him

 ### Programming Languages
 <p>